Atlas975/Notes/OperatingSystems/Virtualisation.md

 ![[Pasted image 20230116184554.png|450|450]]

 - While this approach to dealing with system [[Input&Output_systems#Device drivers|drivers]] is that drivers for hypervisor versions of an OS are unlikely to be present, meaning **generic device drivers** have to be user
-- Generic device drivers are less efficient than their company produced counterparts, however the hypervisor can be shrunk down due to the existence of an additional service that hosts native OS drivers
+- Generic drivers are less efficient than their company produced counterparts, however the hypervisor can be shrunk down due to the existence of an additional service that hosts native OS drivers

 ![[Pasted image 20230116191008.png|500|500]]

-- While additional redirection may have a performance penalty, device drivers commonly support this operation allowing for this penalty to be minimised.
+- Additional redirection may have performance penalties, device drivers commonly support this operation allowing for this to be minimised.
 This is an example of a **Hybrid VMM (Hypervisor + OS)**

 ## Page table virtualisation
 - In a virtual OS, page tables for the guest OS sit on top of page tables for the host OS in a nested structure